 If you’re currently reviewing your late payments and aged debtors using an Excel spreadsheet, you’ll know what a time-consuming and ineffective manual task this can be.
 Using a spreadsheet to measure business numbers is out of date – what’s needed is a real-time, interactive way to track and manage those important debts.

 Extend the benefits of using cloud accounting software to your credit control function, allowing you to make the most of the key advantages of controlling your finances online in the cloud.
-Some of the main advantages of a dedicated credit control app will be:
+Some of the main advantages of a dedicated credit control app (such as Fluidly) will be:

 - A real-time view of the company’s outstanding payments